voronianski/melchior.js/README.md

 ## An alternative to AMD and RequireJS

-The [idea](http://dailyjs.com/2014/07/14/alternative-module-api/) behind _chainable modules_ solves several nasty **AMD** patterns like long lines of declaring dependencies (:tired_face:) and provides simplicity and readability with its' visual-friendly and clean syntax.
+The [idea](http://dailyjs.com/2014/07/14/alternative-module-api/) behind _chainable modules_ solves several nasty **AMD** patterns like long lines of declaring dependencies and provides simplicity and readability with its' visual-friendly and clean syntax.

 As **CommonJS** is more good for non-browser environments, _chaining modules with requires_ fit perfectly for in-browser use cases.